UrbanOS-Examples/common/README.md

 The second problem can be solved by using Terraform remote state.
 If a component needs data from another component, it needs to declare the dependency as a remote state.

 In addition in order to persist the state and share it across environments, projects and developers we need to use a remote backend.
 Initially we are going to use S3 as a remote backend.
-All environments will use the same bucket and will a structure similar with the following:
+All environments will use the same bucket and will have a structure similar with the following:

 * Terraform state
   * VPC